Gromov-Witten invariants for G/B and Pontryagin product for \Omega K: Introduction

 There could be an alternative way to determine our structure coefficients by finding polynomial representatives for Schubert classes.
 For instance, this approach has been used by Fomin, Gelfand and Postnikov for complete flag varieties of type $A$ \cite{fominGP}.
 The work of Magyar \cite{mag} could be relevant for general cases.
 See also \cite{fomin}.

 This paper is organized as follows.
 In section 2, we set up the notations that will be used throughout this article and review some well-known facts on the theory of Kac-Moody algebras and groups.
 In section 3, we define the important quantities $c_{x,[y]}$, $d_{x,\left[ y\right] }$ and derive an explicit formula for the Pontryagin product on $H_{\ast}^{T}(\Omega K)$.
-In section 4, we analyze our formula and compute the product of certain Schubert classes.
-In section 5, we prove our main theorem and we also show that the classical limit of our formula recover the usual formula for the equivariant Schubert structure constants .
-In section 6, we give examples to demonstrate the effectiveness of our formula.
-Finally in the appendix, we provide the proofs of some propositions stated in $\mbox{section 4}.$
+In section 4, we analyze our formula and prove our main theorem.
+In section 5, we give examples to demonstrate the effectiveness of our formula.
+The proofs of some propositions stated in $\mbox{section 4}$ are given in the the appendix.